wget/dotvim/README.md

 `git rm --cached YOUR_SUBMODULE_PATH`

-This option is enough as the entries from the .gitmodules file aren't relevant for modules to exist.
+This option is enough as the entries from the `.gitmodules` file aren't relevant for modules to exist.
 The only commands looking at that file
 are:
 - `git submodule init`
 - and `git submodule sync`

 ### Long and clean method:

-- Edit/delete .gitmodules to remove the submodule.
+- Edit/delete `.gitmodules` to remove the submodule location.
-- To remove the files specific to your module
+- Remove the files specific to your module
     `rm -rf YOUR_SUBMODULE_PATH`
-- To ask the superproject git repository to untrack the module `git rm -f --cached YOUR_SUBMODULE_PATH`
+- Ask the superproject git repository to untrack the module `git rm -f --cached YOUR_SUBMODULE_PATH`
 - Commit your changes to the superproject
     `git commit -am "Removed submodules!"`
-- Inspect .git/config for "submodule" entries to remove.
+- Inspect `.git/config` for "submodule" entries to remove.

 ## Optional notes